pmasschelier/dotfiles/README.md

 My neovim configuration is based on the LazyVim distribution.
 I manage it as a separate repository using git-subtree package.

+To push to the remote repository:
+´´´sh
+git subtree push -P dot-config/nvim <remote> <branch>
+´´´

+To pull from the remote repository:
+´´´sh
+git subtree pull -P dot-config/nvim  <remote> <branch>
+´´´

 [See here for more informations](https://www.atlassian.com/git/tutorials/git-subtree)

 ## Javascript configuration